Ayush19-01/GCI-Ansible-User/README.md

 # GCI-Ansible-User
 ### How to create user with this Ansible Role

+___The playbook file in this repo is a demo file, just to run the role, the role exists inside

 1. Download or clone the repository.

 2. You need a hashed password to run the role successfully, run the following command on the terminal to get a hashed password